Destroying democracy from within

 On April 3, 2022 the motion for a vote of no-confidence was due to be taken up by the National Assembly.
 Prior to the motion being voted upon, the recently nominated federal minister for law rose on a point of order and argued that the motion was illegal because it was being conducted at the behest of a foreign power.
 Immediately thereafter, the deputy speaker presiding over the proceedings, Mr Qasim Suri, held that the motion was indeed illegal.
 And as the opposition milled about in angry confusion, the nation was informed that Prime Minister Imran Khan had advised the president to dissolve the National Assembly and that the president had been pleased to approve the summary for such dissolution.

-Like all controversies of great import, this too has been shovelled onto the Supreme Court’s doorstep.
-Chief Justice Bandial has taken suo motu notice and is holding hearings on a day-to-day basis.
+Like all controversies of great import, this too has been shoveled onto the Supreme Court’s doorstep.
+Chief Justice Bandial has taken suo-motu notice and is holding hearings on a day-to-day basis.

 In the meantime, there are two questions to consider.
 Is the deputy speaker’s ruling justifiable?
 And if not, does the Supreme Court have the option to intervene?